insteps/nbreader/doc/install.md

 1. Download and install CodeIgniter-3.0.0.
 2. Download 3rd party libs/css used in application,
-   extract libs content it in public/lib/<other web libs>
+   extract libs content it in `public/lib/`

 _For convenience the bundle can be found at `http://dev1.insteps.net/nbreader/lib.tar.gz`_